 Dextrose prolotherapy is a natural nonsurgical method of assisting the body to heal injured or weakened ligaments, tendons, or joints.
 The weakened areas are injected to stimulate the patient’s own immune system to send growth factors.
 This results in healthy, strong, and vibrant new tissues.
 With this the pain is alleviated and joints function normally.
 Most ligament and tendon injuries benefit from dextrose prolotherapy as well.

-Bone marrow/stem cell prolotherapy is derived from patient stem cells in a relatively new process.
-One type of stem cell found in the bone marrow is the mesenchymalstem cell.
+Bone marrow/cellular regeneration is derived from patient cells in a relatively new process.
+One type of cell found in the bone marrow is the mesenchymalstem cell.
 These immature cells can become tissues such as cartilage, bone, and ligaments.
-Typically the tissue stimulated with bone marrow stem cells is articular cartilage, but it can also proliferate soft-tissue structures such as ligament and tendons.
+Typically the tissue stimulated with bone marrow cells is articular cartilage, but it can also proliferate soft-tissue structures such as ligament and tendons.
 Indications for using bone marrow prolotherapy include severe osteoarthritis, certaintypes of tears, and cartilage regeneration typically inseverely degenerated joints such as the knees and hips.
 All three techniques of prolotherapy acceleratethe fibroblastic proliferation through cell growth, proteosynthesis, reparation, the remodeling of tissues, and chondrocyte proliferation.
 This amplifies the body’s own repair process and accelerates healing and repairs damaged tissue.

 Prolotherapy is a successful nonsurgical technique that helps the body heal itself.
 It works well on all medical conditions that result in painful joints, is minimally invasive with very little recovery time, and is tolerated well by patients of all ages.
 Prolotherapy first … surgery last.